CRONOS1967/eCommerce-health/README.md

 ## Installation:

-After you finish downloading the project, unzip the project file and head over to your XAMPP directory.
-There you’ll find a folder naming “htdocs”.
-Inside the “htdocs” folder, paste the project folder (not the .zip one, but the extracted one).
-Open your favorite browser; we recommend using Google Chrome or Mozilla Firefox.
+After Starting Apache and MySQL in XAMPP, follow the following steps:

+1st Step: Extract file

+2nd Step: Copy the main project folder

+3rd Step: Paste in xampp/htdocs/

-Then, go to URL “http://localhost/phpmyadmin“.
+Now Connecting Database 4th Step: Open a browser and go to URL “http://localhost/phpmyadmin/”

-Create a  Database with a name that is provided inside the “01 LOGIN DETAILS & PROJECT INFO.txt”.
+5th Step: Click on the databases tab

+6th Step: Create a database named “realestatephp” and then click on the import tab

-Click on the “Import” tab and choose the  database file (. sql) which is provided under the folder naming “DATABASE FILE”.
+7th Step: Click on browse file and select “realestatephp.sql” file which is inside “DATABASE” folder

+8th Step: Click on go.

+After Creating Database,

-After setting up all these, go to URL “#“
+9th Step: Open a browser and go to URL “http://localhost/eCommerce-website-in-PHP”

-All the login details are provided inside the project folder, check that out and enter in order to use it.
+Need Help or Customization?

+If you need assistance with setup, customization, or any other support, feel free to contact me.
+I’m here to help and provide the best solutions for your needs.